ole1986/vscode-arma-dev/README.md

 * `clientDirs`: all client directories a pbo files should be created for (ussualy its one or none)
 * `clientMods`: additional client mods being loaded when running arma 3
 * `version`: a version number to track possible changes (not immplemented)
+* `ftpConnection`: setup the SFTP connection using host, username and password (optionally path)

 ## Requirements